SCSTEM/scstem.org/wiki/donations/amazon-smile.md

    | ------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |
    | ![Screenshot of the Amazon Shopping app settings page](./assets/mobile-hamburger.png) | ![Screenshot of the bottom of the Amazon Shopping app settings page](./assets/mobile-settings.png) |

-3. Tap **AmazonSmile** and then tap the button to turn on Amazon Smile.
+3. Tap **AmazonSmile** and then tap the button to turn on AmazonSmile.

    - There are a few steps the app will walk you through
    - During this process, you will want to search for _South Central STEM Collective_ as your charity